nuages-io/nuages-localization/README.md

 builder.Services.AddControllersWithViews()
                 .AddNuagesLocalization();
 ```
 By default, options are loaded from the appsettings.json.
-You can override the value when calling AssNuagesLocalization
+You can override the value when calling AddNuagesLocalization

 ```csharp
 services.AddControllersWithViews()